xfeng01/xfeng01.github.io/src/pages/posts/about.md

 For more details about my background and projects, please feel free to check out my [CV](/Xinsong_Feng_CV.pdf).

-**Beyond academics**, I enjoy cooking and often hear from my friends that my dishes are exceptionally delicious.
+**Beyond academics**, I enjoy cooking and often hear from my friends that my dishes are exceptionally delicious😆.
-To me, the whole process feels like reinforcement learning—each attempt at cooking the same dish involves a balance of exploration and exploitation.
+To me, this process feels like reinforcement learning—each attempt at cooking the same dish involves a balance of exploration and exploitation.
 The final taste serves as the reward, and the recipe I write down afterward becomes the saved optimal model parameters.
 I also love drawing, particularly anime characters.
 Playing the piano is another passion of mine—it became my favorite way to enjoy music since I tend to sing off-key!